Close

 Operational risk refers to the losses a business might encounter due to failures in day-to-day operations.

 This could come from various sources, like technical malfunctions, human error, or problems with internal processes.
+These risks can lead to service disruptions for entrepreneurs, harming the company’s reputation or even cause financial losses.

 So, business owners should have solid strategies to manage these risks, such as regular equipment checks, employee training, and precise operational procedures.

 Strategic risk is also associated with operational risks.
 It refers to decisions made by a company’s leadership that can harm its long-term goals.
+This includes factors like market dynamics, competition, and resource allocation.

 Such risks can lead to reputation damage, financial losses, loss of competitive advantage, and operational disruption.
+Effective management involves thorough planning and risk assessment to ensure sustainability and growth.

 7. Abandoning regular paychecks